 From rural medical care, anti-human trafficking efforts, and clean water initiatives to education for girls living in poverty, the mission-workers and international organizations supported by First Pres are serving people on three continents and in dozens of countries across the world.
 Through partnerships with local communities, these groups and individuals serve God by working for justice, healthcare access, and educational opportunities for all.

-Wycliff Bible Translators (Michael and Beverly Harrar) – Michael and Beverly have worked with Wycliff for over 36 years, living alongside people all over the world and using their talents in art and business to form lasting partnerships with local communities.
-They are currently stationed in Nigeria.
+Wycliff Bible Translators (Michael and Beverly Harrar) – Michael and Beverly have worked with Wycliff for over 40 years, living alongside people all over the world and using their talents in art to form lasting partnerships with local communities.
+They are currently stationed in Columbia.

 IHS Global – Formerly International Health Services, IHS Global trains Christian healthcare workers serving internationally to care for the spiritual needs of their patients and to share their own faith.